LessaSal/module-2-js-final-project-Alessa-Salazar/README.md

 This is my final project for mod 2.
 I made a simple tetris game.
-It has 9 shapes, a score and level counter, a controls list, and will display what shape is next.
+It has 9 shapes, a score, and level counter, a controls list, and will display what shape is next.

 I followed this tutorial to help me - "The Alternative Guide to Building Tetris with JavaScript - Video for the Ultra Begginer" by Code With Ania Kubow - https://www.youtube.com/watch?v=w1JJfK09ujQ&t=2774s